Kiarashz/how2/msbuild-offline-install.md

 --layout c:\vslayout
 ```

-So to install run the following commands:
+So to install run the following command:

 ```